Race, Nature & Power

 - (Un)natural disasters and the distribution of risk; and

-There are no prerequisites, but students should first take one relevant lower-division course.
+There are no prerequisites, but it's helpful if you have taken a relevant lower-division course.
 Possibilities include: Environmental Justice (Geog272), Geography of Food & Eating (Geog271), and/or Environmental Conservation (Geog370).